< Browse to Previous Essay | Browse to Next Essay >

 The kitchen received special treatment.
 B. B. Buell & Co. experts in kitchen arrangement were contractors for the kitchen and bake shop.
 Raecolith Flooring Co. supplied special flooring for the kitchen.
 All kitchen equipment was designed and built by Pyle & Brewer Co.
 Refrigeration was installed by York Construction & Supply Co.
 A unique faience scenic tile fireplace in the lounge was designed by Augustus Warren Gould and made by Denny-Renton Clay & Coal Co.
 The Parelius Manufacturing Co., of Portland, Oregon, did interior hardwood finishing in the Arctic Club quarters.

 Entry to the Arctic Club itself was on Cherry Street (under the polar bear), and the entrance was finished in imitation Caen stone.
 Ornamental plasterwork adorned the columns and beams throughout the main club floor.
-The dominant feature of the club, and today of the hotel, is the main dining room -- a room about 60 feet square surmounted by a stained glass dome.
+The dominant feature of the club, and today of the hotel, is the main dining room -- a large room of some 60 by 60 feet surmounted by a stained glass dome.
 (Inevitably, the room came to be known as the "Dome Room.")

 "The ladies’ tea room, and private dining rooms are finished in harmony with the main dining room, and accordion doors are provided separating them, which can be readily pushed aside, rendering the entire space one big ball room for special occasions" (Pacific Builder and Engineer, p.
 14).